 The highly persistent nature of spatial income inequalities highlights the scale of the task faced by any policy that aims to reduce them.
-One policy which has this aim is European Union (EU) Structural Funds, now known as Regional Development and Cohesion Funds and comprising the European Regional Development Fund and Cohesion Fund.10 The rules on area eligibility have varied over time, but the programme has typically aimed to support economic growth and jobs in lagging areas, and has had specific convergence objectives.
+One policy which has this aim is European Union (EU) Structural Funds, now known as Regional Development and Cohesion Funds and comprising the European Regional Development Fund and Cohesion Fund.
+The rules on area eligibility have varied over time, but the programme has typically aimed to support economic growth and jobs in lagging areas, with specific convergence objectives.
 A large fraction of funds has historically flowed to regions with GDP per capita below a threshold, e.g. during 2000-2006 to Objective 1 Areas - regions within a country with GDP per capita less than 75 percent of the EU average, and eligibility for the Cohesion Fund is at the national level based on per capita GDP less than 90 percent of the EU average.
-For the period 2021-2027 the budget is nearly €400 billion, roughly a third of the total EU budget.11 Much of the investment is on infrastructure, such as transport and renewable energy or funding towards innovation.
+For 2021-2027, the budget is nearly €400 billion, roughly a third of the total EU budget.
+Much of this investment goes toward on infrastructure, such as transport and renewable energy or funding for innovation.